howsoai/platform-installation-examples/security/README.md

 With multiple data stores and a message queue, the Howso Platform can be complex to secure.
 A service mesh provides a single, uniform way to secure communication between all components, alongside other benefits such as observability and traffic control.
 It is therefore the recommended approach for securing communication between the Howso Platform components.

-See the [Linkerd and Network Policies](../linkerd/README.md) section and [Istio](../istio/README.md) section for examples using a service mesh with the Howso Platform.
+See the [Linkerd and Network Policies](../linkerd/README.md) section for an example of using a service mesh with the Howso Platform.

 ### Manually configuring TLS between components